 December 7, 1863: The Senate convened for the 38th Congress.

 January 25, 1864: The Senate adopted a rule requiring members to swear the so-called “Ironclad Test Oath,” a pledge of future loyalty as well as an affirmation of past fidelity to the country.
 Senator James A. Bayard of Delaware resigned in protest four days later.

-July 4, 1864: The Wade-Davis bill, Congress’s plan for reconstruction of the South, was pocket vetoed by President Lincoln.
+July 2, 1864: Congress passed the Wade-Davis bill, Congress’s plan for reconstruction of the South.
+It was pocket vetoed by President Lincoln two days later.

 October 31, 1864: Nevada became the 36th state.